azsdk/azsdk-docs/00b-Getting-Started/GettingStarted_SubscriptionSecurity.md

 ![00_AzSDK_Security_Status__OP_Log](../Images/00_AzSDK_Security_Status__OP_Log.png)

-> Note: Timestamps are used to disambiguate multiple invocations of the cmdlets.
+> **Note**: Timestamps are used to disambiguate multiple invocations of the cmdlets.

 You have completed this getting started guide successfully.
 To get more details and understand in depth, please refer [here](../01-Subscription-Security-(SS)/Readme.md).